thomas7b/ScalaOnMobile---Example-App/README.md

 ## Contribution

 Contributions to the project are welcome.
-Please follow the standard fork and pull request workflow.
-If you have ideas for features or improvements, feel free to open an issue or submit a pull request.